-- (a) Provisions for internal and external disasters, and emergencies; - (b) A description of the center's role in a community wide comprehensive emergency management plan; - (c) Information about how the center plans to implement specific procedures outlined in its comprehensive emergency management plan; - (d) Precautionary measures, including voluntary cessation of center operations, to be taken by the center in preparation and response to warnings of inclement weather, including hurricanes and tornadoes, or other potential emergency conditions. - (e) Provisions for the management of patients, including the discharge or transfer of patients and staff to a hospital or subacute care facility, at the direction of the center's administrator, in the event of an evacuation order, or when a determination is made by the Agency that the condition of the center is sufficient to render it a hazard to the health and safety of patients and staff, pursuant to Chapter 59A-5, F.A.C.
-Such provisions shall address the role and responsibility of the physician in the decision to move or relocate patients; - (f) Provisions for coordinating with hospitals that would receive patients to be transferred; - (g) Provisions for the management of staff, including the distribution and assignment of responsibilities and functions, and the assignment of staff to accompany patients to a hospital or subacute care facility; - (h) A provision that a verification check will be made to ensure patients transferred to a hospital arrive at the designated hospital; - (i) A provision that ensures that copies of medical records and orders accompany patients transferred to a hospital;
+(a) Provisions for internal and external disasters, and emergencies;

+(b) A description of the center's role in a community wide comprehensive emergency management plan;

+(c) Information about how the center plans to implement specific procedures outlined in its comprehensive emergency management plan;

+(d) Precautionary measures, including voluntary cessation of center operations, to be taken by the center in preparation and response to warnings of inclement weather, including hurricanes and tornadoes, or other potential emergency conditions.

+(e) Provisions for the management of patients, including the discharge or transfer of patients and staff to a hospital or subacute care facility, at the direction of the center's administrator, in the event of an evacuation order, or when a determination is made by the Agency that the condition of the center is sufficient to render it a hazard to the health and safety of patients and staff, pursuant to Chapter 59A-5, F.A.C.
+Such provisions shall address the role and responsibility of the physician in the decision to move or relocate patients;

+(f) Provisions for coordinating with hospitals that would receive patients to be transferred;

+(g) Provisions for the management of staff, including the distribution and assignment of responsibilities and functions, and the assignment of staff to accompany patients to a hospital or subacute care facility;

+(h) A provision that a verification check will be made to ensure patients transferred to a hospital arrive at the designated hospital;